What Should I do in the Event of a Propane Emergency?

 Most importantly, if you are in an emergency situation it’s important that you call 911.

-If you are not in an immediate emergency situation, you can call Budget Propane Ontario on 1-888-405-7777.
+If you are not in an immediate emergency situation, you can call Budget Propane on 1-888-405-7777.
 Our team of experts is available 24 hours a day, seven days a week to answer your questions.

 In this blog, we will list some possible propane safety scenarios that propane owners may encounter and how to deal with them: